Yomut: Khvia Khanate

 Eltuzer Khan, after ascending to the khan's throne, gave out support to the troops and went to pogrom the Yomuts who lived on the edge of the desert towards Astrabad - the territory of Iran and Gürgen, located south of the city of Khiva.
 Some of them lived sedentary, while most were nomads.
 There were approximately 12 thousand families (at the beginning of the 19th century).
 Each family has two riders, they have thoroughbred horses and are good at pike and saber.
 So, this tribe was divided into two parts.
 Some decided to obey, saying: "We cannot leave the homeland of our ancestors and how can we live in a foreign country!"
 Some of them refused to obey because Eltuzer Khan suggested to them: "If you give up your raids, disobedience and robberies and live like other subjects, paying taxes from sheep, camels and agriculture, then it's good, otherwise, leave our state. " After some time Eltuzer Khan sent a messenger to the yomuts in Astrabad with oaths and assurances to say: "Together with your families and kin, return to the homeland of your ancestors, we will show you affection and love, you will participate in the use of our wealth."
 Yomuts joyful and cheerful began to return.
 Eltuzer Khan again handed them their former possessions, so that they could start farming.

-After Eltuzer Khan in 1221, H. (1806) power passed into the hands of Mohammed Rahim Khan, to whom the Yomuts also obeyed.
+After Eltuzer Khan in 1221, H. (1806) power passed into the hands of Mohammed Rahim Khan (1806-1825), to whom the Yomuts also obeyed.

-The Yomuds raided the Astrabad and Mazandaran provinces of Persia and Khorasan to kidnap local residents, whom they then sold into slavery, mainly to the Khiva Khanate.
+The Yomuts raided the Astrabad and Mazandaran provinces of Persia and Khorasan to kidnap local residents, whom they then sold into slavery, mainly to the Khiva Khanate.